Close Menu

 • Stay informed: Stay up-to-date with local news and events, and avoid areas with high crime rates.

 • Be mindful of your belongings: Petty theft and pickpocketing are common in tourist areas.
-(See Also: Is It Safe To Visit Tijuana?
-Uncovering The Truth)
+(See Also: Is Dhaka Safe to Visit?
+A Traveler’s Guide)

 • Use reputable transportation: Use licensed taxis or ride-sharing services, and avoid hitchhiking or traveling with strangers.